danielbodnar/awesome-stars/README.md

 ## automation

+- [maintainer-org/maintainer](https://github.com/maintainer-org/maintainer) - :octocat: :man_technologist: :whale: Generate personal daily reports or summary, AUTHORS, CONTRIBUTING, CHANGELOG and so on for GitHub user or repository.
 - [gruntwork-io/git-xargs](https://github.com/gruntwork-io/git-xargs) - git-xargs is a command-line tool (CLI) for making updates across multiple Github repositories with a single command.
 - [TracecatHQ/tracecat](https://github.com/TracecatHQ/tracecat) - 😼 The open source alternative to Tines / Splunk SOAR.
 Build AI-assisted workflows, orchestrate alerts, and close cases fast.
 - [sezna/nps](https://github.com/sezna/nps) - NPM Package Scripts -- All the benefits of npm scripts without the cost of a bloated package.json and limits of json